The White Tiger (Adiga novel)

-The White Tiger is a novel by Indian author Aravind Adiga.
-It was published in 2008 and won the 40th Booker Prize the same year.
+The White Tiger is a 2008 picaresque novel by Indian author Aravind Adiga.
 The novel provides a darkly humorous perspective of India's class struggle in a globalized world as told through a retrospective narration from Balram Halwai, a village boy.
-The novel examines modern issues of India the caste system, corruption and poverty.
+The novel examines modern issues of India's caste system, corruption, and poverty.
+It was the recipient of the 2008 Booker Prize.